-In order to diagnose whether or not you or your child has mitochondrial disease, sometimes health care providers must do tests on a tissue that has many mitochondria located in it.
-Such a tissue is muscle.
+In order to diagnose whether or not you or your child has mitochondrial disease, sometimes health care providers must do tests on muscle tissues that have many mitochondria located in it.

 About Muscle Biopsy Testing – A small piece of muscle, usually the size of the end of our little finger is removed from the upper thigh of a patient for this testing.
 (The removal of this small piece of tissue does not cause permanent damage to the patient but does leave a scar several inches long.)

 The testing completed on this muscle tells us whether or not a certain person can produce enough energy to function normally or whether or not he/she has a problem making too little energy.
 The testing is complicated and takes many weeks to complete.

 Test Results – If the testing indicates that a given patient does indeed have a mitochondrial disorder, that person is then screened every year for many associated problems found with these diseases (such as diabetes and thyroid disease).
 This helps prevent many treatable complications.